Can you tell what these have in common?

 No man is an island — especially in business.
 Networking can open doors you didn’t even know existed, boosting your career better than any resume can.
 According to a LinkedIn study, 80% of professionals consider networking important to career success.

 Making (and maintaining) new contacts opens you up to new resources and fresh ideas — you may even be offered a great business opportunity before others.
 Your connections can also provide you with referrals, mentoring, training, and other opportunities for professional growth.

 Moreover, you may develop some new, interesting friendships.

-Whether you’re just entering the workforce or you’ve been working for decades, good communication skills will always put you at an advantage.
+Whether you’re just entering the workforce or you’ve been working for decades, good interpersonal communication skills will always put you at an advantage.
 Interpersonal skills are tactics and strategies that people use to effectively interact with others.

 Do you feel like interpersonal communication is not really your strength?